kleene-project/docs/run/storage/index.md

 ---
 title: Overview
-description: Overview of options for persisting data in containers
+description: Oersisting data in containers
 keywords: storage, persistence, data persistence, volumes, mounts, nullfs mounts
 ---

-Containers are often seen as ephemeral and something that is going to be replaced often.
-For instance, during system and package upgrades, changes in application configuration etc. Therefore, lasting data should be stored outside of the container.
-It might also be relevante to share data across containers.
+Lasting data should be stored outside of the container, and sometimes it is relevant to share data across containers.

-Kleene has two options for containers to store files on the host machine, so that the files are persisted acroos containers: _volumes_, and _nullfs mounts_.
+Kleene has two options for containers to store/share files on the host machine, so that the files are persisted across containers: _volumes_, and _nullfs mounts_.

 ## Choose the right type of mount